pivotal/docs-tap/getting-started.md

 #### Set up your IDE

 Now that you have a skeleton workload working, you are ready to iterate on your application and test your code changes on the cluster.
 Tanzu Developer Tools for VSCode, VMware Tanzu’s official IDE extension for VSCode, helps you develop & receive fast feedback on the Tanzu Application Platform.

 The VSCode extension enables live updates of your application while it’s running, and provides the ability to debug your application, directly on the cluster.

 Start by installing the pre-requisites and the Tanzu Developer Tools extension by following these instructions.

 Open the ‘Tanzu Java Web App’ as a project within your VSCode IDE.

 In order to ensure your extension helps you iterate on the correct project, you’ll need to configure its settings:

-1. Within VSCode, go to Preferences -> Settings -> Extensions -> Tanzu.
+1. Within VSCode, go to Preferences -> Settings -> Extensions -> Tanzu

 2. In the “Local Path” field, enter the path to the directory containing the ‘Tanzu Java Web App’

 3. In the “Source Image” field, enter the destination image repository where you’d like to publish an image containing your workload’s source code.
-For example “harbor.vmware.com/myteam/tanzu-java-web-app-source”.
+For example “harbor.vmware.com/myteam/tanzu-java-web-app-source”

 You’re now ready to iterate on your application!

 #### Live Update your Application

 Let’s deploy the application and see it live update on the cluster.
 Doing so allows you to understand how your code changes will behave on a production-like cluster much earlier in the development process.

 From the Command Palette (⇧⌘P), type in & select “Tanzu: Live Update Start”.
 Tanzu Logs should open up in the Output tab and you should see output from the Tanzu Application Platform & from Tilt indicating that the container is being built and deployed.
 Since this is your first time starting live update for this application, it may take 1-3 minutes for the workload to be deployed and the knative service to become available.

 Once you see output indicating that the workload is ready, navigate to localhost:8080 in your browser and view your application running.

 Return to the IDE and make a change to the source code.
 For example, in HelloController.java, modify the string returned to say “Hello!” and press save.
 You should see the container updated as indicated in the Tanzu Logs section of the Output tab.
 Navigate back to your browser and refresh the page.
 You should see your changes on the cluster!

 You can now make more changes, stop live update, or disable it altogether.